encord-team/encord-client-python/docs/source/tutorials/projects.rst

     API details for running inference.

-Click the 'inference API details' icon next to the download button to toggle a code snippet with model inference details.
+Click the 'Inference API details' icon next to the download button to toggle a code snippet with model inference details.

 .. code-block::